-PHYS 540 Internship
+PHYS 540 Internship 3-15 cr

 Offers the upper-level physics major an opportunity to practice physics in an appropriate professional situation.
 The student will work with a faculty sponsor and an off-campus supervisor in gaining experience significant to the major.